-- retains existing information - merges imported data with existing data (if possible) and broadcasts the data in a cluster (if present) - Both MiNet and SIP devices specify a minimum set of fields that are required in the import.
+- retains existing information - merges imported data with existing data (if possible) and broadcasts the data in a cluster (if present) - ICPs, MiNet devices, SIP profiles, SIP trunks, or SIP trunk routing rules specify a minimum set of fields that are required in the import.
 Otherwise many of the columns will use default settings for the other options.